yogamardia/Image-Enhancement/README.md

 - Median Filter
 - Brightness (soon)

-I'm not sure about the Filters part at Matlab, especially how I set the kernels each dimensions.
+I'm not sure about the filter part, especially how I set the kernels for each dimensions, I'm not sure if that's correct or not.
 But me and my group are going to fix that wrong code, if available.